Shvi

 The shvi (շվի, "whistle", pronounced sh-vee) is an Armenian fipple flute with a labium mouth piece.
 Commonly made of wood (apricot, boxwood, or ebony) or bamboo and up to 18 in in length, it typically has a range of an octave and a-half.
-The tav shvi is made from apricot wood, it is up to 18 in long, and is tuned 1/4 lower producing a more lyrical and intimate sound.
+The tav shvi is made from apricot wood, it is up to 18 in long, and is tuned a fourth lower producing a more lyrical and intimate sound.

 The shvi is up to 12 inches in length and is made of reed, bark of willows, or walnut wood.
 It has 8 holes on the front, 7 of which are used while playing, and one thumbhole.
 One octave is obtained by blowing normally into the shvi and a second octave is attained by blowing with slightly more force (i.e., overblowing).
 The lower octave has a timbre similar to a recorder whereas the higher octave sounds similar to a piccolo or flute.
 8-hole traditional flute.
 The shvi is played with the mouth.
 Typically, most Armenian duduk or zurna players learn the shvi before moving on to either instrument.